lindsayrr8/lindsayrr8.github.io/_posts/2025-04-13-my-new-blog-post.md

 Ultimately, using NodeXL was fairly straightforward, but had its limitations for someone who is used to programming everything from the database to the visualizations.
 I would use this plugin again for quick and easy visualizing, but I almost prefer the tried-and-true hardcoding for its flexibility and full user control.

-*(How deep in are you when you think the console is easier than the application?)*
+*(How deep in are you when you think the console is better than the application?)*